Neppington/Neppington.github.io/README.md

     * Refer to [More Resources](#more-resources) for a relatively simple, online Markdown editor to use.

 ## Setup Process
-This tutorial assumes that you have not made previous repositories (Git's encompassing your project and its history), and prefaces each step with some relevant insight from Etter's software documentation principles.
+*This tutorial assumes that you have not made previous repositories (Git's encompassing your project and its history), and prefaces each step with some relevant insight from Etter's software documentation principles.*

-That said, why are we using GitHub Pages
+### Introduction
+To start, why are we using GitHub Pages to host our resume, anyway?
+The answer lies in the current state of the field of computer science, and the common tools that lead the industry.
+GitHub is known as a distributed control version system (DVCS), which, as Etter mentions, has become widely-used among computer scientists for it's performance, capability for offline work, and ability to work concurrently with other contributors.
+Consequently, **technical writers use these same DVCSs since developers prefer utilizing them.**

 ### Creating your first repository
 ### Setting up your repository
 ###
 ### More Resources